sarahstrong314/MCR3U/8 - Financial Applications/1 - Simple Interest and Linear Growth.md

 Simple Interest and Linear Growth
 -------

+Savings accounts at banks have **interest rates**, which increases the amount you have in your account at regular intervals.
+The amount of money in account over time can be represented as a continuous function with time as the independent variable, or as a discrete function with the number of intervals as the independent variable.

+Interest rates also come up when loaning money.
+Often, services that offer a loan charge an interest rate.
+The more money you borrow, the more you have to pay back.

 ### Definitions

 * A **principal**, *P*, is an amount of money initially invested or borrowed.